 - How many school resource officers are there in the United States?
 Nobody knows how many SROs there are in the U.S., because SROs are not required to register with any national database, nor are police departments required to report how many of their officers work as SROs, nor are school systems required to report how many SROs they use.
 A 2007 Law Enforcement Management and Administrative Statistics (LEMAS) survey by the U.S. Department of Justice (DOJ) found that there were more than 17,000 SROs deployed in public schools nationwide, but the DOJ has not repeated that survey since.
 The National Association of School Resource Officers (NASRO), estimates that between 14,000 and 20,000 SROs are in service nationwide, based on DOJ data and the number of SROs that NASRO has trained.
 A similar, but slightly different question is, “How many schools use SROs?”
-The most recent available data on that comes from a 2015 report by the National Center for Education Statistics (a part of the U.S. Department of Education).
-It surveyed public schools in the spring of 2014.
+The most recent available data on that query comes from a 2015 report by the National Center for Education Statistics (a part of the U.S. Department of Education), a survey of public schools in the spring of 2014.
 The Center reported that 30 percent of U.S. public schools who participated in the survey indicated that they had at least one full-time or part-time school resource officer during the 2013-2014 academic year.
-There were approximately 98,500 public schools in the U.S. that year, which means that approximately 29,550 schools had at least one school resource officer.
-Many SROs serve more than one school and some schools have more than one officer.
+There were approximately 98,500 public schools in the U.S. that year, meaning that, solely by this survey, approximately 29,550 schools had at least one school resource officer.
+However, many SROs serve more than one school and some schools have more than one officer.
 One therefore cannot reliably extrapolate the number of SROs from the percentage of schools in the 2014 survey.

 - How do I become a school resource officer?
 The first step in becoming a school resource officer is to become a sworn, career law enforcement officer.
 Typically, one becomes a law enforcement officer by applying to a law enforcement agency for employment and then completing the training that agency requires of its recruits.
 NASRO recommends that law enforcement officers receive a certain amount of street experience and complete specialized SRO training before being assigned to SRO positions.
 Not all law enforcement officers are well suited for the roles of SROs, so NASRO recommends that law enforcement agencies select carefully officers for this special assignment.

 - Can I register someone from our department under my login/account?
 No. Do not try to register someone else under your name and information.
 Accounts/memberships follow each individual.
-If you attempt to register someone under your login/account, you are actually registering yourself and there is a transfer fee to transfer the registration to the appropriate person.
+If you attempt to register someone under your login/account, you are actually registering yourself, and you are subject to a $25 transfer fee to transfer the registration to the appropriate person.

 - Do I have to set up an account every time I want to take a class?
 No. Please do not create a new account.
-If you have ever done anything with NASRO you already have an account.
-Your email address is your login in.
-If you cannot login, please call 888.316.2776 to verify information on your existing account.
+If you have ever trained with NASRO, you already have an account.
+If you cannot log in to your account, please call 888.316.2776 to verify information on your existing account.
 If you set up another account, it will cause issues with obtaining your certificates.

 - How do I get a copy of my certificate if I attended a class?
-If you have attended a class, then you have a login/account.
-Your login is your email address.
-If you cannot login please contact our office at 888.316.2776.
+If you have attended a class, then you have a NASRO account.
 Once you are logged in, the first page will say “MY ACCOUNT” in gold letters on the left side of the page.
-Below that you will see “my account, my history, my certificates, etc.” Click on my certificates.
-You will see a chart that will show the events that you attended.
-You will need to complete the evaluation (found to the right of the event) before you will be able to download your certificate.
+Below that you will see a link for “My Certificates.”
+Click this link, and examine the chart of events you’ve attended.
+Complete the course survey (click on “Take Survey” to the right of the event), and after doing so, download your certificate.

 - How do I get a copy of my Membership card?
-Membership cards can be found under your “My Account” page on the lower right-hand side.
-Click “Print membership card.”
+Membership cards can be found under your “My Account” page.
+Scroll to the bottom of the page, and select “Print membership card” in the blue box.

 - Do I receive a free membership when I attend a class or conference?
 You will only receive a free membership if you paid the non-member rate for a class or conference or the early-bird conference rate.

 - When will you have a class in my state?
 Classes are listed as they become available.
-Agencies that are interested in hosting a class in their area submit a host packet for approval.
-Once it is approved, it is immediately posted on the website.
+Agencies that are interested in hosting a class in their area are invited to submit a host packet for approval.
+Once the class is approved, it is immediately posted on the website.
 Monitor the website for new class postings.
-If you are interested in hosting a class in your area, please contact Kerri Williamson, Training Director, at email@example.com.
+If you are interested in hosting a class in your area, please contact NASRO Training Director Kerri Williamson at email@example.com.

 - How many seats are left in the class before it is full?
-Seat availability and other needed information can be found under the specific class under the Training Tab.
+Seat availability and other needed information can be found on the specific class’s page, found under the Training Tab.

 - Can I hold/reserve a spot in a class?
 No. Spots cannot be held.
 If you register yourself in order to “hold” a spot, you will be subject to a cancellation fee/transfer fee.
 If you really need to get someone registered in a class but do not currently know who that person will be, please keep an eye on the number of seats remaining.
-If it seems to be getting close to full, contact our office at 888.316.2776 and we will see what we can do.
+If the class is filling up quickly, contact our office at 888.316.2776 and we will make every effort to assist you.